Great Eastern Rail Campaign

 East Anglia needs a high-quality, world-class rail service commuters and businesses in the region deserve – that is why New Anglia LEP launched the Great Eastern Rail Campaign.

-The Taskforce meets every two months and is chaired by Priti Patel MP.
+The Campaign is led by a Taskforce, chaired by Giles Watling MP.
 Government and industry experts from the Department for Transport and Network Rail also support the Taskforce.
 You can read the Taskforce’s Terms of Reference here.

 1st February conference papers

 - Delivery against franchise commitments – Jamie Burles

 - Improving performance: maintaining and renewing the railway 2019 – 2024 – Meliha Duymaz

 - Network Rail GEML study and possible future enhancements – Richard Taylor

 - Rail Network enhancements pipeline – Tony Potter